12 Ways to Use Your Smartphone In Your Home That You Never Knew About

 Did you forget your key?
 Did you remember to lock the door?
 These are questions you no longer have to worry about when you can buy Kwikset’s Premis device, and then download the app.
 Say “Hey Siri, unlock the door!” to keep from fumbling for your keys when you get home.
 Open up the app to make sure your door is locked if you’re worried when you get to work.
 You can even give someone an access code to enter your home when you’re not there, and disable it just as quickly.
 Ready to upgrade your front door?
 Keyless door locks are the answer.

 Driving in low-visibilty conditions such as fog, rain, snow or darkness can be dangerous and intimidating.
 To make it safer, before you hit the road, open the Hudway app.
-Then, put your phone on the dashboard, adjust the brightness settings, and you’ll be given valuable info, like driving speed and a GPS-enabled map, right on your windshield.
+Then, place your phone on the car mount installed on your dashboard, adjust the brightness settings, and you’ll be given valuable info, like driving speed and a GPS-enabled map, right on your windshield.
 So long as your phone screen is bright enough, you’ll be able to see the projection perfectly.
 Here’s how to install a car-mount dashboard device holder.

 Test Your Remote Control Batteries